// reference

 | Australia | HD (85%+) | D (75-84%) | P (50-64%) | F (below 50%) |

-Many colleges allow students to take certain courses on a Pass/Fail (P/F) or Credit/No Credit (CR/NC) basis.
-Under this system, you receive credit for the course if you earn at least the passing threshold (usually a C or D, depending on the school), but the grade does not affect your GPA.
-A Pass appears on your transcript but is excluded from GPA calculation entirely.
+Many colleges allow certain courses on a Pass/Fail (P/F) or Credit/No Credit (CR/NC) basis.
+You earn credit if you clear the passing threshold, but the grade does not affect your GPA.
+A Pass shows on the transcript but is excluded from the GPA calculation entirely.

-When P/F makes strategic sense: if you are taking a course outside your comfort zone (a science major taking an art elective, for example) and you are worried about a low grade pulling down your GPA, P/F protects your average.
-The trade-off is that a strong grade (an A) also would not boost your GPA.
+When P/F helps: if you are taking a course outside your strength (a science major taking an art elective) and worried about a low grade dragging your GPA down.
+The trade-off is that a strong A also would not boost it.

-When to avoid P/F: most graduate programs and professional schools want to see letter grades in prerequisite courses.
+When to avoid: most graduate programs and professional schools want letter grades in prerequisites.
 Taking organic chemistry P/F when applying to medical school sends the wrong signal.
-Similarly, courses in your major should almost always be taken for a letter grade, as many programs require it.
+Major courses should almost always be taken for a letter grade, since many programs require it.